How to Ensure Fan Interest in Every WWE PPV and Avoid Repetitive Pitfalls

 Back when WWE only held four or five pay-per-views each year, every event had something constructed to make it feel different from the last one.

-The King of the Ring set was always covered in royal imagery and SummerSlam was often accompanied by a beach-themed setup.
+The King of the Ring set was always covered in royal imagery, and SummerSlam was often accompanied by a beach-themed setup.

 Throwing a few ladders on the stage for Money in the Bank didn't do anything special.
 The company should have done something like have Superstars step through a bank vault door for their entrance.